Norman E Alexander Family S Foundation Inc

 How to Apply

 This foundation does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
-Organizations are selected at the discretion of the foundation's trustees based on alignment with the foundation's mission and priorities.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.
+Organisations are selected at the discretion of the foundation's trustees based on alignment with the foundation's mission and priorities.

 Decision Timeline